conan-io/conan-center-index/docs/how_to_add_packages.md

 For cases where a project only offers source files, but not a build script, you can add CMake support, but first, contact the upstream and open a PR offering building support.
 If it's rejected because the author doesn't want any kind of build script, or the project is abandoned, CCI can accept your build script.
 Take a look at [Bzip2](https://github.com/conan-io/conan-center-index/blob/master/recipes/bzip2/all/CMakeLists.txt) and [DirectShowBaseClasses](https://github.com/conan-io/conan-center-index/blob/master/recipes/directshowbaseclasses/all/CMakeLists.txt) as examples.

+For exceptional cases where only system packages can be used and a regular Conan package may be result in an incompatible and fragile package, a separated system package may be created.
+As example there are [glu](https://github.com/conan-io/conan-center-index/blob/master/recipes/glu/all/conanfile.py) and [OpenGL](https://github.com/conan-io/conan-center-index/blob/master/recipes/opengl/all/conanfile.py).
+Also, it will require an exception rule for [conan-center hook](https://github.com/conan-io/hooks#conan-center), a [pull request](https://github.com/conan-io/hooks/pulls) should be open to allow it over the KB-H032.

 ## Test the recipe locally

 The system will use the [conan-center hook](https://github.com/conan-io/hooks) to perform some quality checks.
 You can install the hook running: